rhf007/alx-system_engineering-devops/0x0F-load_balancer/README.md

 ### Sticky Sessions

 Some applications require that a user continues to connect to the same backend server.
-This can be achieved through sticky sessions, using the ```appsession``` parameter in the backend that requires it.
+This can be achieved through sticky sessions, using the ```appsession``` parameter in the backend that requires it